hengrumay/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

->> There are 8 different degrees and their corresponding frequencies are shown as follows:
+>> There are 8 different degrees and their corresponding frequencies are as follows:
 ```
 >>> merged.groupby(['Fdeg']).size()
 Fdeg